cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/helm/installing-helm-aio.md

 draft: false
 weight: 10
 ---
-## Cloudify manager AIO helm chart  ( Community Version )
+## Cloudify Manager AIO Helm Chart  (Community Version)

 ### Description

-It's a helm chart for cloudify manager which is:
+A Helm chart for Cloudify Manager is:

 * Not highly available, has one replica only.
 * Has no persistent volume to survive restarts/failures.
 * Has all components on board (as part of docker container): Message Broker and DB part of it.

-**This is the best and most simple way to make yourself familiar with cloudify, running a Cloudify manager AIO is a matter of minutes**
+**This is the best and simplest way to make yourself familiar with Cloudify, running a Cloudify Manager AIO in a matter of minutes.**

 ### Installation